Efficient Quotients of Non-Commutative Polynomials: Division in Non-Commutative

 \subsection{Definitions and Classical Algorithms}

 Let $u$ and $v$ be two polynomials in $R[x]$ with Euclidean norm being the polynomial degree.
 The left and right quotients and remainders are defined as in~\eqref{eq:lrquo-def}.
 Left and right quotients will exist provided that $v_k$ is invertible in $R$ and they may be computed by Algorithm~\ref{algo:classical-non-commutative-polynomial-quotient}.
-In the presentation of the algorithm, $\pi$ denotes is a permutation on two elements so is either the identity or a transposition.
+In the presentation of the algorithm, $\pi$ denotes a permutation on two elements so is either the identity or a transposition.
 The notation $\times_\pi$ is a shorthand for $\times \circ \pi$ so $a \times_\pi b = a \times b$ when $\pi$ is the identity and $a \times_\pi b = b \times a$ when $\pi$ is a transposition.

 There are some circumstances where quotients or related quantities may be computed even if $v_k$ is not invertible.
 When $R$ is an integral domain, quotients may be computed as usual in $K[x]$ with $K$ being the quotient field of $R$.
-When $R$ is not necessarily commutative but $v_k$ commutes with $v$, it is possible to compute \textit{pseudoquotients} and \textit{pseudoremainders} satisfying
+Alternatively, when $R$ is non-commutative but $v_k$ commutes with $v$, it is possible to compute \textit{pseudoquotients} and \textit{pseudoremainders} satisfying